I often get asked how I travel full-time and live on the road as a minimalist traveler.

 I can easily go a week without doing laundry.
 And then it's only one tiny load in a washing machine, or can all be hand-washed in a sink and hung to dry in a few hours.
 On travel days, I wear the heaviest pieces so that weight doesn't count against my bag weight.

-It's way easier than you'd think to have so few clothes.
+It's way easier than you'd think to have a capsule wardrobe with so few clothes.
 A few multi-functional pieces can work really well year-round.
 Layering is your friend.
 You can always change along the way and adjust for the temperature, the continent, the activity, or the season.